yurimimi/yui/README.md

 - Expand image

-`expand_image` works like `crop_image` but inversely: it expands the image at the edges filling the area with transparency.
+`expand_image` works like `crop_image` but inversely: it expands the image at the edges, filling the area with transparency.

 - Add background (WIP)

 Does not work yet.

-**System related**
+**System-related**

 - Check battery(-ies)

 `battery_check` shows the percentage of the current battery charge.
-It takes either one arg - the battery number, or shows the summary charge if no argument was provided.
+It takes either one arg—the battery number—or shows the summary charge if no argument was provided.

 - Set brightness